Sebastien73/Sebastien73/README.md

 - 👋 Hi, I’m @Sebastien73
 - 👀 I’m interested in web developper work.
 - 🌱 I’m currently learning : html / css / javascript for front end develloper.
-I a new user on Linux !
-After I think to learn a language for back end.
+After I think to learn a language for back end as Python maybe.
+I'm a new linux user too.
+I use Mint distribution.
 - 💞️ I’m looking to collaborate on web dev community.
 I need to improve my skills and begin a good web dev.
 - 📫 How to reach me, you can contact me at this adress : jssebastienjacquelin@hotmail.com or LinkedIn : https://www.linkedin.com/in/sébastien-jacquelin-a85445108/